rcorrero/rcorrero.github.io/files/imagery.md

 # Imagery

 ## Satellite Imagery
-- [Timelapse of Azovstal steel plant](azovstal.mp4).
+- [Time-lapse of Azovstal steel plant](azovstal.mp4).
 The effects of heavy bombardment by Russian forces are evident.
+Image copyright Planet Labs.
+- [Close-up time-lapse of Azovstal steel plant](close-up-azovstal.mp4).
+This close-up version more clearly shows the destruction of the roof of the large buildings at the site.
 Image copyright Planet Labs.

 ## Astrophotography
 - [M33 (Triangulum galaxy)](2021_1_12_m33_02_processed.png).
 Created from 25 60" exposures I captured from my backyard on the night of January 12, 2021.